BigPolarBear1/factorization/README.md

 And then there is also a bunch of smaller things I need to fix.
 I.e in initialize_3() we dont need to calculate those roots because we already have those in our precalculated hashmap.

+Update: Going to take a break until Sunday.
+Using a zx+y value that is larger then 1 is quite important.
+We really want that to be reasonably large.
+But implementing it is a bit tedious.
+If I want zx+y to be square and the polynomial value to be square.. then to get it to work with a sieve interval I'll have to lift my hashmap to an even power.
+Its going to be quite some tedious number theory.. definitely possible.. but tedious and with an ultra marathon coming up, I want to focus on that rather then implement some tedious math.
+I am curious though.. once it is implemented what performance that will yield since it reduce the size the sieve interval will need to be.
+And ofcourse... all of this is still without linear algebra step.
+But I want to implement everything else first before I attack that problem.
+I have a pretty good idea how to do it though.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>